Bored Ape: Popularity and celebrity collectors

 Bored Apes have been documented by the media as one of the more prominent NFTs.
 In December 2021, the Bored Ape Yacht Club overtook CryptoPunks as the highest-priced NFTs.
-Bored Apes, along with other character-based NFTs, would become "a status symbol for owners who regularly use their animated creatures as avatars on social media."
-Senior Writer, Kate Knibbs from Wired (magazine) called the popularity of Bored Apes "a gimmick, plain and simple."
+Bored Apes, along with other character-based NFTs, would become "a status symbol for owners who regularly use their animated creatures as avatars on social media".
+Senior Writer, Kate Knibbs from Wired called the popularity of Bored Apes "a gimmick, plain and simple".
 Many Bored Ape NFT owners admitted to purchasing their Apes due to the potential marketing and branding projects that can be launched through owning the intellectual property of a Bored Ape NFT.
 In November 2021, Rolling Stone released Bored Ape magazine covers as an NFT magazine.
+A year later the same publication declared that "NFTs are finally totally worthless."
 Universal Music Group has signed a band composed of three Bored Apes and one Mutant Ape.

-On January 4, 2022, Markets Insider wrote that "since its inception, the collection has amassed around 11,000 unique owners, according to CryptoSlam.
+On January 4, 2022, Markets Insider wrote that "Since its inception, the collection has amassed around 11,000 unique owners, according to CryptoSlam.
 On average, an ape has sold for 84 ether or roughly $344,000 as of publishing."
 Companies were also noted to purchase Bored Ape NFTs; Adidas bought one in September 2021.
 Many online media publications wrote about celebrities collecting Bored Apes in late 2021 and early 2022; Eminem, Gwyneth Paltrow, Shaquille O'Neal, Neymar, Snoop Dogg, Mark Cuban, Post Malone, Stephen Curry, Paris Hilton, Jimmy Fallon, and Serena Williams are among various celebrities noted to have purchased Bored Apes.
 In some cases of celebrities owning Bored Ape NFTs, such as with Justin Bieber, it has been reported that the actual purchase of the NFT may not have been made by the celebrity themselves.

 Bored Ape Yacht Club holds hosted events in New York, California, Hong Kong, and the UK for its owners.
 In November 2021, the company held a yacht party and a performance featuring Chris Rock, Aziz Ansari, and The Strokes as part of an entertainment weekend in New York; an "ApeFest" event in June 2022 at South Street Seaport featured LCD Soundsystem and Haim alongside "Doop Snogg", a Snoop Dogg impersonator who several attendees confused for the real Snoop Dogg.